Automattic/wp-calypso/client/components/select-dropdown/README.md

 `onClick`

 Optional callback that will be applied when a `SelectDropdown.Item` has been clicked.
 This could be used for updating a parent's state, tracking analytics, etc.

+`ariaLabel`

+Optional dropdown item label that can be used to improve the accessibility for screen readers.

 ### Label